Around 60% of companies now operate a hybrid working model.

 The company also ensures workers can access all the tools to work effectively from home — whether that means supplying sit-stand desks, monitors, laptops, and software.
 Such measures aren’t always possible for every business.

-2. Can create a disconnect between teams
+2. It can create a disconnect between teams

 Maintaining collaboration and teamwork between onsite and offsite workers is only possible with face-to-face interaction.
 When off-the-cuff meetings in the office kitchen and spontaneous check-ins at a coworker’s desk are no longer possible, employers must find ways for remote workers to communicate easily with office-based employees and vice versa.